Integrate snapshots

 Implementing version previews for your editor

-The examples discussed above will directly modify the document and do not provide local-only previews of a version.
-Therefore, it is necessary to create your own frontend solution for this requirement.
-You can leverage the stateless messaging system of the TiptapCloudProvider
+The examples above directly modify the document and do not provide local-only previews of the version.
+Therefore, you must create your own frontend solution for this requirement.
+You can use the previewVersion method on the TiptapCollabProvider to request a specific version from the server.

 Start by attaching a listener to the provider: